What Is a Factoring Company?

 Why Do Businesses Use a Factoring Company’s Services?

-Companies use a factoring company to accelerate payment schedules when clients are slow to pay.
-According to Tywanna Maye, an Account Manager at altLINE, invoice factoring “creates a positive cash flow because by selling invoices, the company is paid immediately instead of waiting on their customers to pay them.”
-Instead of waiting 30, 60, or even 90 days, they can receive a large portion of the owed amount within 1 or 2 days.
+Businesses use factoring to accelerate payment schedules when clients are slow to pay.
+Instead of waiting 30, 60, or even 90 days, business owners can receive a large portion of the owed amount within 24 hours.
 This helps alleviate cash flow issues caused by late invoice payments.

 How Does a Factoring Company Make Money?

 A factoring company makes money through factoring fees.
-When a business factors its invoices, the factor (or factoring company) advances up to 90% of the invoice value to the business.
-When the factor collects the full payment from the end customer, they return the remaining 10% to the business minus a factoring fee.
-That fee is typically between 1% and 5% depending on multiple factors, like the age of the invoice.
+When a business factors its invoices, the factor advances up to 90% of the invoice value to the business.
+When the factor collects the full payment from the end customer, they return the remaining 10% to the business, minus a factoring fee.
+That fee is typically between 1% and 5%, depending on multiple factors, like the average age of the business’s accounts receivable and the creditworthiness of its debtors.

 What Makes a Factoring Company Different from a Traditional Lender?

-Factoring companies are different from traditional lenders because they do not provide a loan – instead, they purchase assets (i.e., your invoices).
-Therefore, you do not incur a debt, and your agreement and use of the line do not impact your credit score (aside from the impact from the initial credit check.)
+Factoring companies are different from traditional lenders because they do not provide loans – instead, they purchase assets (i.e., your invoices).
+Therefore, you do not incur a debt, and your agreement and use of the line does not impact your credit score (aside from the impact from the initial credit check.)

 What Is a Factoring Agent?